mdombro/Force-Feedback-Servo/README.md

 **force_direction:** Set the servo rotation direction with respect to the force direction.
 Has a value of 1 or -1.
 This argument controls the sign of the force measurements, virtually swapping the direction of force readings from the sensor.
 Note: This may later be turned into direction and also a gain setting, or the gain setting may be added as a seperate argument

-Needed: A method to reverse the actual servo rotation direction, in case the control direction is swapped.
+NOTE: If you need to reverse the actual servo rotation direction, that will need to be handled by whatever code you are using to drive the servos.
+This library alone will not be able to reverse servo direction.

 ### void servo_calibrate(int force_reading, byte servo_id)
 At startup a measurement is done for the unloaded readings of the force sensor.
 This is to get the 'midpoint' of the force sensor.
 This value will be subtracted from future readings to get both the direction and magnitude of the actual force on the servo.